7h3rAm/7h3rAm.github.io/_posts/geras-wuos-stack1-solutions.md

 The last call instruction prepares the stack for a call to `puts`.
 That's right, the stack is prepared for `puts` and not `printf`.
 This is due to a default [GCC optimization option](http://www.ciselant.de/projects/gcc_printf/gcc_printf.html) that finds the second `printf` call in `stack1.c` incompatible with its built-in declaration and replaces (optimizes) it with a call to `puts`.
 For our exploit attempts, we can safely ignore the implicit differences between functions used here.
 Since the `puts` function will do the same thing as `printf`, we just want its address for proper control transfer.
 However we need the address of the instruction just above call `puts` as well, because it is where the `you win!` message is pushed onto the stack.
 From the above output we see that it is `0x08048479`.

 Now that we have the address to overwrite with, we need the exact offset where we can inject it.
-For this solution we need to overwrite EIP, whereas in the previous solution, we overwrote cookie, ie. 4B past buf.
+For this solution we need to overwrite EIP, whereas in the previous solution, we overwrote cookie, ie. `4B` past `buf`.
 The size of `buf` was the offset that we used for junk data to reach `cookie`.
 We concluded this offset using the variable adjacency property.
 All local variables are placed adjacent to each other at lower memory addresses in the order in which they were declared in the source program.
 As such we could find out the offset of the EIP as well.

 Referring the call stack layout we saw earlier, the offset of EIP can be easily calculated.
-The `buf` 80B + cookie 4B + saved Frame Pointer 4B = 88B.
+The `buf 80B` + `cookie 4B` + `saved Frame Pointer 4B` = `88B`.
 This is the offset of EIP from the start of the `buf` array:

 ```
 # perl -e 'print "A"x88 . "\x59\x84\x04\x08"' | ./stack1